brucemack/microlink/docs/el_supplement.md

 button to drop the connection.

 A standard RTCP header is sent which matches the RTCP-RR format.
-It's a bit strange because the official RTCP document suggest that the "packet type" (PT) field be set to 0xCB to indicate a BYE packet, but EchoLink doesn't seem to work like that.
-The EchoLink BYE packet has the usual 0xC9 value and the BYE is encoded in the body of the RTCP packet (immediately after the RTCP header).
+It's a bit strange because the official RTCP document suggests that the "packet type" (PT) field be set to 0xCB to indicate a BYE packet, but EchoLink doesn't seem to work like that.
+No worries - just follow the EchoLink standard.
+The EchoLink BYE packet has the usual 0xC9 value and the BYE is encoded in the body of the
+RTCP packet (immediately after the RTCP header).

 Following the RTCP header, these 4 bytes are sent: